-Breaking Down Every World Cup 2018 Last 16 Match-Up
+Breaking Down Every World Cup 2018 Last-16 Matchup

 Sweden vs. Switzerland

-Sweden vs. Switzerland is by far the least enticing round of 16 tie on offer, pitting two defensive, workhorse sides who lack star quality in attack against one another.
+Sweden vs. Switzerland is by far the least enticing round-of-16 tie on offer, pitting two defensive, workhorse sides who lack star quality in attack against one another.
 It shapes up as a tight, gritty match on paper where centre-backs and defensive midfielders reign supreme.

-Both sides have plenty of quality in those areas, with Switzerland's Valon Behrami (central midfielder) and Manuel Akanji (centre-back) their top two performers in Russia so far, and Sweden's Andreas Granqvist (centre-back) arguably the most impactful defender in the entire tournament through three games.
+Both sides have plenty of quality in those areas, with Switzerland's Valon Behrami (central midfielder) and Manuel Akanji (centre-back) their top two performers in Russia so far and Sweden's Andreas Granqvist (centre-back) arguably the most impactful defender in the entire tournament through three games.

 In the search for potential deadlock-breakers, you naturally land on Xherdan Shaqiri.
-His run and finish against Serbia all but propelled Switzerland into the knockouts, and it was his whipped corner that Steven Zuber converted to nick a point against Brazil.
+His run-and-finish against Serbia all but propelled Switzerland into the knockouts, and it was his whipped corner that Steven Zuber converted to nick a point against Brazil.

-Failing any of that, his capacity to find the top corner from range is well-documented and something Sweden will need to work extremely hard to prevent.
+Failing any of that, his capacity to find the top corner from range is well documented and something Sweden will need to work hard to prevent.

 Sweden's equivalent of Shaqiri is Emil Forsberg, but he hasn't sparked into life this tournament.
-It's been all about the Marcus Berg-Ola Toivonen connection—they haven't scored many between them, but their telepathic link-up has pulled defences around nicely, creating gaps.
+It's been all about the Marcus Berg/Ola Toivonen connection—they haven't scored many between them, but their telepathic linkup has pulled defences around nicely, creating gaps.

 If you count Sweden's three-goal haul against Mexico as the outlier it probably is—it's the first time they've scored more than one in a game this year in nine attempts—then you get the distinct impression this one's going to be settled by the odd strike.